-4. This Court has subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a) because it arises under the Patent Laws of the United States, United States Code, Title 35.

-5. Venue is proper in this district under 28 U.S.C. §§ 1391(c) and 1400(b).
-On information and belief, Defendant has a regular and established place of business in this district, has transacted business in this district, and/or has committed acts of patent infringement in this district.

-6. On information and belief, Defendant is subject to this Court's specific and general personal jurisdiction pursuant to due process and/or the Wisconsin Long Arm Statute, due at least to its substantial business in this forum including but not limited to: (i) at least a portion of the infringements alleged herein; and (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in Wisconsin and in this district.
+- 4. The United States District Court for the Eastern District of Wisconsin and this Court have subject matter jurisdiction over this action under 28 U.S.C. §§ 1331 and 1338(a) because it arises under the Patent Laws of the United States, United States Code, Title 35. - 5.
+Venue is proper in the United States District Court for the Eastern District of Wisconsin under 28 U.S.C. §§ 1391(c) and 1400(b).
+On information and belief, Defendant has a regular and established place of business in that district, has transacted business in that district, and/or has committed acts of patent infringement in that district. - 6.
+Venue is also proper in this Court because this action has been transferred to this district by the Judicial Panel on Multidistrict Litigation for consolidated pretrial proceedings pursuant to 28 U.S.C. § 1407. - 7.
+On information and belief, Defendant is subject to the United States District Court for the Eastern District of Wisconsin's specific and general personal jurisdiction pursuant to due process and/or the Wisconsin Long Arm Statute, due at least to its substantial business in that forum including but not limited to: (i) at least a portion of the infringements alleged herein; and (ii) regularly doing or soliciting business, engaging in other persistent courses of conduct, and/or deriving substantial revenue from goods and services provided to individuals in Wisconsin and in that district.